ohata-toast/RDS/en/console-guide.md

 * Promotion refers to upgrading Read Only Slave to Master, ceasing replication relations.
 * Promoted replicas do not automatically reflect modifications of DB instances, any more.
 * A promoted replica operates as a standalone DB instance.
-* If a delay occurs between a promoting replica and original DB instance, it cannot be promoted until such delay is resolved.
+* If replication latency exists between a replica to promote and the original DB instance, it cannot be promoted until such latency is resolved.

 ### Secure Capacity